 HAPPY NEW YEAR!!!
 Sending love and prayers to ALL that this coming New Year will bring with it health and happiness!
 Make this year the year of celebrating everything – big or small!
 Enjoy life and celebrate moments with the ones you love.
 Celebrate by going out with friends, celebrate by getting together with your family, celebrate by yourself and staying in with your favorite drink and current reading selection, celebrate by making my fabulous “Celebration Party Mix”!
 Celebrate – life!

-If you’re in the Henry County, Indiana area – please pick up a copy of “The Courier-Times” today – and let me know what you think!
+If you are in the Henry County, Indiana area – please pick up a copy of “The Courier-Times” today – and let me know what you think!
 You can view this column – as well as all of my other columns – by subscribing to “The Courier-Times” online!
-Visit http://thecouriertimes.com for more information – or write to me and I’ll help you out!
-Email me at email@example.com
+Visit http://thecouriertimes.com for more information – or write to me and I will help you out!
+Email me at firstname.lastname@example.org

 My column today also features an “Ask and Answer” feature about my foolproof method in melting chocolate chips.